The Second

 Shipmate!

-Welcome to the 21st edition of "The Buzz", the 2nd HMS Manchester Association's own views and newsletter.
-We hope it meets with your approval.
-If this is the 21st edition to come your way, we greatly admire your fortitude and good taste and much appreciate your continued support.
-Please keep it up - things will get better, honest!
-The arrival of this edition of "The Buzz" also marks the point where 2MA moves into its 22nd year.
-Just think, matelots have joined up, done their time, and gone outside on pension in the time we have been in existence!!
-Already it is nearly twelve years since the white ensign was finally lowered on D95.
+Welcome to the 22nd edition of "The Buzz", the 2nd HMS Manchester Association's own views and newsletter.
+We sincerely hope it meets with your approval.
+If this is the 22nd edition to come your way, we greatly admire your fortitude and good taste and much appreciate your continued support!
+Please, please keep it up - things will get better - honest!
+The arrival of this edition of "The Buzz" also marks the point where 2MA moves into its 23rd year.